mmuller88/mmblog/content/ab-picturer/index.md

 As you can see I simply show both picture variants

-## Join the A/B Picturer Discord & Newsletter
+## Join the AB Picturer Discord & Newsletter

-I've setup a Discord for helping you guys to try out the A/B Picturer and provide feedback to me.
+I've setup a [Discord](https://discord.gg/ZSvMBCUeyA) for helping you guys to try out the A/B Picturer and provide feedback to me.
 I'm super curious about your feedback as I plan to develop more features based on your needs.

 Additionally I think it is pretty cool to be part of a community.
-So join the [A/B Picturer Discord](https://discord.gg/ZSvMBCUeyA) and let's have fun together.
+So join the [AB Picturer Discord](https://discord.gg/ZSvMBCUeyA) and let's have fun together.

-And please subscribe to my newsletter if you want regularly updates about the A/B Picturer.
+And please subscribe to our [newsletter](https://app.ab.martinmueller.dev/newsletter) if you want regularly updates about the AB Picturer.

-In the next section, I will show you how to integrate and use the A/B Picture Testing Tool.
+In the next section, I will show you how to integrate and use AB Picturer.

 ## Integrate AB Picturer in your Blog